INTERVIEW AND LIVE PICS BY MARKO SYRJALA

-Metal-Rules.com: I think that the album didn’t get too much attention at least here in Europe?
+Metal-Rules.com: I think that the album didn’t get too much attention, at least here in Europe?

 Metal-Rules.com: It soon got forgotten.

-Metal-Rules.com: Yeah with that album… it was like the band coming back from the dead?
+Metal-Rules.com: Yeah, with that album… Was it like the band coming back from the dead?

 Phil Lewis: Totally, I couldn’t agree more.
 That’s right.

-Metal-Rules.com: The bands future looked really bright after the album came out but then things started to go wrong…
+Metal-Rules.com: The band’s future looked really bright after the album came out, but then things started to go wrong…

 Metal-Rules.com: It’s interesting to hear since Tracii has claimed that he actually never quit with the band…